-Twenty-one reference laboratories from the Region of the Americas participated in this fifth evaluation: ten from Central America and the Caribbean and eleven from South America.
-Unfortunately one of the laboratories couldn't respond, and the results of the current report represent only to 20 National Reference laboratories in de Americas Region.
+Twenty-one reference laboratories from the Region of the Americas participated in this sixth evaluation: nine from Mesoamerica and the Caribbean and 12 from South America.
+The analysis and results of the current report represents the 21 National Reference Laboratories in de Americas Region participating in the current round.

-Preliminary results were generated by the online NETLab system (5) for each of the participating laboratories as soon as the data was entered, and provided quick results for each of the parameters evaluated were provided.
+Preliminary results were generated by the online NETLab system (5) for each of the participating laboratories as soon as the data was entered and provided quick results for each of the parameters evaluated were provided.